bradfordvt/P2654Simulations/README.md

 experiment with software architectures to control these models in-system.

+The dependencies required to run these simulations may be found in the requirements.txt file.

 The hardware models are described in the **hdl** sub-directory of the project.
 These will be described in a separate section of this README.